DataDog/integrations-core/ibm_i/README.md

 UsageCount=1
 ```

-defines a driver named `IBM i Access ODBC Driver 64-bit`.
 The name of the IBM i ODBC driver is needed to configure the IBM i check.

-#### Set up the IBM i check configuration.
+#### IBM i check

 1. Edit the `ibm_i.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your IBM i performance data.
 See the [sample ibm_i.d/conf.yaml][3] for all available configuration options.
    Use the driver name from the `obdcinst.ini` file.